MangoCodesStuf/Plantables/README.md

 ## What is Plantables like?
 Planting is difficult.
 It gets even harder because you might think your plant is doing well, but it might not...
-Our goal with Project Plantables is not to make tech fight nature but work with it to build a better future.
+Our goal with Project Plantables is not to make tech fight nature but to work with it to build a better future.

 Plantables is like a type of Tamagotchi.
 This will take real information from your plant and display it in a clean way that helps you care for your plant like you would for a pet or toy.
 It can show faces like a Tamagotchi, but also more advanced data